Chapter 5: Seeding

 • Seed the area farthest from the road first.

 • For the sake of efficiency, most county roadside managers apply seed and mulch in one pass.
-The “two-pass method” — seed applied first, hydromulch to follow — results in better establishment since more seed is in direct contact with the soil.
+However, the two-pass method—seed applied first, then hydromulch—results in better establishment since more seed is in direct contact with the soil.

 Broadcast Seeding